Transcript – Medical Investigations

 With the right support and guidance from healthcare professionals, people can move towards playing an active role in their care, often becoming less dependent on medication.

 Top tip: results on MRI scans don’t usually help us to understand what’s behind persistent back pain – many people without pain will have ‘bulging discs’.

-Find out more: Pain Concern’s ‘Managing Medications’ leaflet has really helpful advice on using pain medications effectively and how to reduce your medications safely.
+Find out more: Pain Concern’s leaflets on medicines, such as Opioids, Antidepressants, Amitriptyline and Gabapentin & Pregabalin have really helpful advice on using pain medications effectively and how to reduce your medications safely.

 Paul Cameron: There’s barriers related to the attitudes of people.
 There’s barriers related to the understanding of chronic pain and that can be with patients and health professionals, so, for example, patients who have chronic pain but are looking for a cure or are looking for more investigations to find a way to get it cured.
 They have their own barriers in terms of being able to move forward and actually manage their pain because they’re still looking for that cure, and they’re looking for more investigations, possibly surgery.
 These are ultimately going to be delays that will stop them really from being able to manage their own pain.

 Across specialisms, orthopaedics, neurologists, GP’s, everyone wants to ensure they don’t miss something.
 You wouldn’t want to be the one that misses something serious, so that’s why these investigations all end up being done for a lot of people in chronic pain.

 Steve Gilbert: When we see somebody with pain that has become a problem for the patient, then we’re wanting really to listen to them and find out if there’s something that has started the pain, if there’s anything that we could identify that has made it worse or if there’s anything that’s helped it.
 And what we look for in medicine are red flags.
 These are indicators that we might have to do some more tests.
 They’re not necessarily an indicator that there is an underlying serious problem.